smartdevicelink/sdl_evolution/proposals/NNNN-align-VidepStreamingParameter-with-capability.md

 }
 ```

-In the same method, however, max Bitrate and frame rate should take lower value approach, like below:
+In the same method, however, bitrate and frame rate should take lower value approach, like below:

 ```java
 public void update(VideoStreamingCapability capability, String vehicleMake) {